fabitosh/fabitosh.github.io/notes/creating-websites.md

 As the website is fully static, it can be hosted anywhere.

 This website is the result of this evaluation.
 Feel free to check out its [source code on github](https://github.com/fabitosh/fabitosh.github.io).
-I automatically deploy this site on any push to master.
+I automatically deploy this site on any push to main.

 ## Dynamic Websites